Sustainability action teams

 Green Office - GO!

 While many sustainability “champions” and committees already exist across campus doing amazing work, we need to create a better way to support, coordinate, acknowledge, reward, expand, and enhance these individual and team efforts.
-Our Green Office GO! sustainability action team program for 2012 includes:
+Our Green Office GO! sustainability action team program includes:

 - Standardized training and orientation program for team leaders